oss-specs/specs/README.md

 ## Environment variables

-SPECS_OUT_DIR - specifies location of project-data folder, by default this lives in the root of the project SPECS_ALLOW_INSECURE_SSL - disables SSL certificate verification when cloning repos SPECS_EXCLUDED_PATHS - excludes certain paths (globally) from projects
+* SPECS_OUT_DIR - Specifies location of project-data folder, by default this lives in the root of the project.
+* SPECS_ALLOW_INSECURE_SSL - Disables SSL certificate verification when cloning repos.
+* SPECS_EXCLUDED_PATHS - Excludes certain paths (globally) from projects.
+* SPECS_PATHS_TO_HIDE - Specify beginnings of directory paths to hide on the project page.
+E.g. if you specified 'src/test/specs' then a directory 'src/test/specs/my_wondeful_feature' would be displayed in the directory list as 'my_wonderful_feature'.
+This only affects display logic, not the underlying data.

 (C) 2015